sail-sg/sdft/README.md

 Our implementation is based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), for which we are thankful for the exceptional work.
 For evaluation purposes, we employ tools including [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval), [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness), and [bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness).
 Both AlpacaEval and lm-evaluation-harness are included as dependencies in `requirements.txt`, while LLaMA-Factory and bigcode-evaluation-harness have been integrated as a Git submodule.

 To facilitate the self-distillation process, we created a fork of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) at [this repository](https://github.com/rickyang1114/LLaMA-Factory), incorporating a modification to a single line of code.

-The `main` branch has undergone refactoring.
-To accurately replicate the results presented in the paper, switching to the `reproduce` branch is recommended.

 ## Citation
 If you find our paper helpful, consider citing us via: